-Which channels are needed for each of these phases in engaging our audience - awareness, evaluation of options, use of our social value proposition, and feeling supported after use?
+Which channels are needed for each phase of engaging our customer: awareness, evaluation of options, use of our SVP, and feeling supported after use?

 Which channels are working best for us now, and which need strengthened?

 6. Core Capacity

 What key internal resources are required to deliver our social value proposition?